 Historically speaking, there’s never been a player like Johnathan Hildred Wall, Jr.

 - Only Wall and Steph Curry have recorded 2,500 points, 1,200 assists and 500 rebounds in 250 games or fewer.

 - Only George Senesky, who played guard for the Philadelphia Warriors from 1947-54 (before the 24-second shot clock), has recorded more points, assists and rebounds faster than John Wall (5,000 minutes).
 Senesky averaged 7.2 points per game for eight seasons alongside Hall of Famer Andy Phillips.
 “We were explosive, a joy to watch,” Senesky recalled.

 - Wall is the only player in NBA history to put up at least 2,600 points, 1,300 assists and 700 rebounds in 165 games or fewer.

 Wall’s game is about more than eye-popping numbers.
 He’s developing as a true leader, too—a floor general who can inspire his troops.
 “There was an instance tonight where I really saw greatness and it doesn’t necessarily have to do with performance,” Martell Webster told the media in the locker room after the Bucks game.
 “It has to do with understanding that we gave the lead up and he took us and put us on his back and was able to find guys, was able to score, was talking, able to get steals, and I think that all-around game was what got us back into the game.
 We fed off his energy.”

 While Wall, 22, presents almost as many questions as answers, his historic numbers and still untapped potential suggest that investing in Wall is a worthwhile gamble.
-It’s simply too early to give up on him.

 Is Wall a max-contract player?
 It’s a tough question, but Wall is making a case for himself in D.C.